-In the third quarter of 2004, one of our multi-family framing subsidiaries in the West commenced certain new construction projects which are expected to be completed in three to six months.
-Based on the nature of these projects, calculating precise estimates is difficult except to determine we will not recognize a loss.
-Accordingly, total estimated gross profit on these projects range from breakeven to a gross profit of approximately \$920,000.
-We have used the low end of the range while utilizing the percentage of completion method of accounting.
-If we had used the high end of the range, our gross profits for the first quarter of 2005 would have been approximately \$147,000 higher.
-As mentioned above, this operation is being down-sized.
+In the third quarter of 2004, one of our multi-family framing subsidiaries in the West commenced certain new construction projects.
+Based on the nature of these projects, calculating precise estimates was difficult except to determine we would not recognize a loss.
+Accordingly, we developed and maintained a range of total estimated gross profit for these projects.
+The low end of our range consistently resulted in an estimated breakeven gross profit, which we used under the percentage of completion method of accounting.
+These projects were substantially complete on June 25, 2005 and we recognized approximately \$400,000 of gross profit during the quarter.